reecetech/django-workshop/src/06-forms.md

 </body>
 ```

 Refresh your New Post page and you should see the form.
-You can complete it and hit Submit but
+You can complete it and click Submit but
 currently it wont save because we haven't configured our view function to handle submissions.

 Since the browser will use the `/new/` url for both fetching the HTML and for submitting the